mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-1/apply.md

 ## Eligibility and the basics

 - Only recent NSF SBIR and STTR Phase I awardees may apply for Phase II funding.
-- The purpose of Phase II is to provide funding to continue the R&D you began in Phase I.
+- The purpose of Phase II is to provide funding to continue the research and development you began in Phase I.
 - You are permitted to submit only one Phase II proposal per Phase I award.
 - If your Phase II application is declined, you won't be able to resubmit it.